coldstar1993/Mina-ZkApp-Tutorials/README.md

     1. prover & verifier
     2. private/public inputs & onchain states of a contract
     3. onchain states & offchain states
+    4. !!!smart contract is the composition of zkProgram(pure ciruit) + precondition + onchain states
+        a. what are the underlying public-inputs and private-inputs?
+        b. how precondition works based on onchain states?
+        c. `proofAuth` at `AccountUpdate` is the result from zkProgram(pure ciruit)

 **\<Video6>  ZkApps Getting Started I**